 - Pushy or demanding about sex

 - Encourages inappropriate sexual behavior

 - Makes the victim feel responsible for his/her financial stability.
 Very open about financial matters.

 Warning signs that an individual may be being trafficked:

 - Physical abuse such as burn marks, bruises or cuts

 - Unexplained absences from class

 - Brags about making or having lots of money

-- Displays expensive clothes, accessories or shoes
+- Less appropriately dressed than before or new expensive clothes, accessories or shoes

 - New tattoo (tattoos are often used by pimps as a way to brand victims.
 Tattoos of a name, symbol of money or barcode could indicate trafficking)